miljonka/miniproject/README.md

 Full report on how the project was done [here](https://github.com/miljonka/Palvelinten-hallinta/wiki/h7_Oma-projekti)

 ***
 This project has been done and tested with Debian 11 and Ubuntu 22.04.1 LTS virtual machines.
-Use at your own risk!

 Right now applying the Starterpack state does: